DavSanchez/hematria/site/index.md

 ---
 layout: default.liquid
+title:   Hematria
+published_date:    2021-12-06 18:00:00 +0000
 ---
-# Hematria
+## What is this?

-Perform gematria from the command line.
+A small program to perform gematria from the command line.
 Done with Haskell.

 {% for post in collections.posts.pages %}
 #### {{post.title}}